conix-center/edge-rm/README.md

 ./frameworks - several example frameworks which use EdgeRM

-./scheduler - scheduling library and utilities used by the frameworks
+./edgerm - the edgerm python library code.
+Utilities to create frameworks and schedulers.

 ./test - full systems tests

 ./media - media for this project

 ./docs - more documentation about details of the project

-./support - third party supporting directories